1-800-275-4279

 Types of Injury

 No matter the type of spinal injury, living with limited mobility can be difficult and require a lot of adjustments.
-It’s important to seek the support of family, friends, and medical professionals to help manage the effects of the injury and live a full life.
+It’s important to seek the support of family, friends, and medical professionals to help manage the effects of the injury and live a whole life.

 Recovery Strategies

-Here are three key strategies to recovery:
+Here are three key strategies for recovery:

 3. Incorporate adaptive activities: Adaptive sports, exercise, and leisure activities can help you stay active and connected.